-An overview of hand anatomy, including:
+An overview of the anatomy of the hand including:

 - Bones of the hand